John Benbow

-Vice-Admiral John Benbow (10 March 1653 – 4 November 1702) was an English officer in the Royal Navy.
-He joined the navy aged 25 years, seeing action against Algerian pirates before leaving and joining the merchant navy where he traded until the Glorious Revolution of 1688, whereupon he returned to the Royal Navy and was commissioned.
+Vice-Admiral of the White John Benbow (10 March 1653 – 4 November 1702) was a Royal Navy officer.
+He joined the Navy in 1678, seeing action against Barbary pirates before leaving to join the Merchant Navy in which Benbow served until the 1688 Glorious Revolution, whereupon he returned to the Royal Navy and was commissioned.

-Benbow fought against France during the Nine Years War (1688–97), serving on and later commanding several English vessels and taking part in the battles of Beachy Head, Barfleur and La Hogue in 1690 and 1692.
-He went on to achieve fame during campaigns against Salé and Moor pirates; laying siege to Saint-Malo; and fighting in the West Indies against France during the War of the Spanish Succession (1701–1714).
+Benbow fought against the French Navy during the Nine Years' War, serving on and later commanding several English warships and taking part in the battles of Beachy Head and Barfleur and La Hogue in 1690 and 1692.
+He went on to achieve fame during his military accomplishments, which included fighting against Barbary pirates such as the Salé Rovers, besieging Saint-Malo and seeing action in the West Indies against the French during the War of the Spanish Succession.

-Benbow's fame and success earned him both public notoriety and a promotion to admiral.
-He was then involved in an incident during the action of August 1702, where a number of his captains refused to support him while commanding a squadron of ships.
-Benbow instigated the trial and later imprisonment or execution of a number of the captains involved, though he did not live to see these results.
-These events contributed to his notoriety, and led to several references to him in subsequent popular culture.
+Benbow's fame and success earned him a promotion to the rank of vice-admiral.
+He subsequently fought at the action of August 1702, in which a number of his captains refused to support him in attacking the French.
+Benbow instigated the court-martial and subsequent imprisonment or execution of a number of the captains involved, though he did not live to see these results, dying of wounds sustained in battle.
+These events contributed to his notoriety, and led to several references to him in popular culture.

 Family and early years

 Benbow was born the son of William and Martha Benbow.
 The astrologer John Partridge recorded the exact time and date of his birth as being at noon on 10 March 1653, and this is the date used by the National Museum of the Royal Navy, the Encyclopædia Britannica, and the local historical accounts of Joseph Nightingale published in 1818.
 A biography within an 1819 publication of The Gentleman's Magazine, however, records in a short biography entitled Life and Exploits of Admiral Benbow by D. Parkes that he was born in 1650, as does the 1861 Sea kings and naval heroes by John George Edgar.
 Edgar records that Benbow's father died when Benbow was very young, while Parkes' account describes his father as being in the service of the Army under Charles I and not dying until Benbow was in his teens.
 Encyclopædia Britannica writes that Benbow's father was in fact a tanner.
-Meanwhile, his uncle, Thomas, was executed by Charles I. Both Parkes and the National Museum of the Royal Navy concur that Benbow was born in Coton Hill in Shrewsbury, Shropshire, and Nightingale asserts that the death of both uncle and father, and the family's association with Charles I in the years following his execution, ensured that the "family were brought very low."
+Meanwhile, his uncle, Thomas, was executed by Charles I. Both Parkes and the National Museum of the Royal Navy concur that Benbow was born in Coton Hill in Shrewsbury, Shropshire, and Nightingale asserts that the death of both uncle and father, and the family's association with Charles I in the years following his execution, ensured that the "family were brought very low".
 Benbow's lack of possessions, Nightingale writes, turned him to a career at sea.